gfontenot/vim-xcode/README.md

 its own.
 It dynamically finds the project in the current working directory (with support for workspaces as well) and builds the first scheme it finds.

- - `:XBuild` will build the project
+ - `:Xbuild` will build the project
- - `:XTest` will test the project
+ - `:Xtest` will test the project
- - `:XClean` will clean the project's build directory
+ - `:Xclean` will clean the project's build directory
- - `:XOpen` will open the project or a specified file in Xcode
+ - `:Xopen` will open the project or a specified file in Xcode
- - `:XSwitch` will switch the selected version of Xcode (requires sudo)
+ - `:Xswitch` will switch the selected version of Xcode (requires sudo)
- - `:XSelectProject` will let you manually specify the project to build and test
+ - `:Xproject` will let you manually specify the project to build and test
- - `:XSelectScheme` will let you manually specify the scheme to build and test
+ - `:Xscheme` will let you manually specify the scheme to build and test

 ### Project and Scheme configuration